 With each passing and exhausting day, the place gradually took shape.
-At the same time, our belongings thinned out as we continued to sell them off, and we lived barebones.
+At the same time, our belongings thinned out as we continued to sell them off.
+As possessions went out the door we began living bare-bones.
 We had a stool and a yoga ball for chairs.
 We ate our meals on the kitchen counter or over the kitchen sink.
 Not the most comfortable position until one evening Trinity had this brilliant idea – he pulled open the oven door, sat next to it, and voila!
 We had a dining table.

 My cousin Jake will be looking after this property while we are away.
 He has a lot of experience managing apartment complexes (and I also suspect he might be a genius).